RESOURCES FOR JOURNALISTS SEEKING THERAPY

 PEN America online harassment field guide

-Selected Dart Center tip sheets (more available here):
+Selected Global Center tip sheets (more available here):

 Handling Traumatic Imagery: Developing Your Own Standard Operating Procedure